 Here’s some answers to questions you might have about getting your first mortgage in Manchester.

-On the few cases I do charge a fee it’s usually paid at application with a guarantee that it will be refunded if the mortgage doesn’t go ahead.
+On the few cases I do charge a fee it’s usually paid at the outset with a guarantee that it will be refunded if I can’t get you a mortgage.

 Don’t worry about asking your advisor about fees.
 They will be able to answer your question and make it clear what you should expect.